nikkeijin/laravel/inertia/README.md

 # Pages

-Create Pages folder inside resources/js/ then add the pages.
+Create Pages folder inside resources/js/

-Example: resources/js/Pages/Index.vue
+As an example: resources/js/Pages/Index.vue

 Then add the route for.